 Whatever the circumstances that lead to a vehicular homicide charge under 2C:11-5, the jeopardy you’re facing doesn’t end with the criminal proceedings.

 Many, many people in this situation end up bankrupted by civil courts when a victim’s family brings a wrongful death suit and seeks damages.

 Being charged with Vehicular Homicide creates a complex web of risks that have to be addressed forthrightly.

-Call Matt Reisig today at 732-625-9661 for a free consultation with an experienced New Jersey criminal defense attorney.
+Call Matthew Reisig today at 732-625-9661 for a free consultation with an experienced New Jersey criminal defense attorney.